git-pranav2004/task-5-wireshark-network-traffic-capture-and-analysis/README.md

 To capture live network traffic and analyze different protocols using Wireshark.

 # Tools Used:
-  •	Wireshark vX.X.X (mention your version)
+  •	Wireshark v4.4.7 (mention your version)
   •	Browser (Chrome/Edge)
   •	Windows CMD (ping utility)